-Scott Watson hosts your middays from 9am to 12noon during the work week.
-Also hear him Sundays from 4 to 7pm.
+Scott Watson brings you news and is part of the Morning Show team with Rob and Lizz during the work week.
+Also hear him Sundays from 7 to 10pm.
 Scott serves as HIS Radio's Community Outreach Coordinator as well.

 I grew up in a small town, Ringgold Ga., where my grandmother (I called her “Nan”) raised me from the time I was about 4 after my parents divorced.
 Before that, I lived with my mom, who struggled with drugs and poor choices in men.
 After one of those men hit me, my Nan took me in and adopted me.
 Although my mom was not really involved in my life after that, my dad helped my Nan raise me and today he is my best friend.
 As I look back, I can see how God was protecting me, by allowing me to be raised in a stable, loving home with my Nan and by having my Dad stay in my life.